Crystal Ball Refraction Photography Lenses (60/70/80mm)

 The image inside the ball will be upside down.

 #2 – Get above your subject

 You should get the ball off the ground so it’s level with the subject you’re photographing.
 A centered subject in the ball will have less distortion and more impact in the frame.
-There are always exceptions, of course, as leaf beds or puddles work well when the ball is placed right in them.

 #3 – Fill the glass ball with your subject